tubraunschweig/integrate-bigbluebutton-opencast/README.md

 (Still room for improvement)

 - The time of the last Whiteboard Slide is longer than the Actual Recording pause time.
-- The Ansbile Roles takes to runs to work
+- The Ansbile Role takes two runs to work
 - On the Whiteboard Recording, Text Blocks will not appear.

 ## Requirements